 The city of Varanasi has long been considered the spiritual capital of India.
 People from all over the world come to bathe in the, believed to be, healing waters of the River Ganges.
 The city is also one of the oldest in the world, dating back to the 11th century B.C.

 A visit to Kashi Vishwanath is also believed to be a way to achieve Moksha, which is said to ultimate liberation from being reborn through the laws of Karma.

 The oldest and largest temple in the Temple City of India is Lingaraja, a popular temple for both Hindus and us travellers.
-Located in Odisha, the temple is dedicated to both Shiva and Vishnu; combining the two gods is called Harihara.
+Located in Odisha, the temple is dedicated to both Shiva and Vishnu; combining the two gods is apparently called Harihara.

 Only Hindus are allowed to enter this temple, but non-Hindu visitors do have a viewing platform to see this incredible place too.

 10.)
 Amarnath Cave Temple

 Located in northern India in the snowy Himalayas, the Amarnath Cave Temple is another mountain temple that is only accessible is advisable to visit in summer.
-The cave is believed to be about 5,000 years old, and pilgrimages to the temple are 40 miles (64 km) long and meant to be finished in five days.
-This pilgrimage or hike is not for the faint-hearted, so prepare well and make sure you have enough supplies for your trip.
+The cave is about 5,000 years old, and pilgrimages to the temple are 40 miles (64 km) long and usually takes five whole days.